torvalds/linux/Documentation/driver-api/ipmi.rst

 system (called a Baseboard Management Controller, or BMC) and management software that can use the IPMI system.

-This document describes how to use the IPMI driver for Linux.
+This document describes how to use the IPMI driver for GNU/Linux.
 If you are not familiar with IPMI itself, see the web site at https://www.intel.com/design/servers/ipmi/index.htm.
 IPMI is a big subject and I can't cover it all here!